viviensiu/LLM-project/README.md

 * Monitoring using PostgreSQL and Grafana.
 * Migrate data to MongoDB.
 * Deploy app onto cloud: HuggingFace Spaces, Streamlit Cloud, AWS EC2.
+* A project report to talk more about methodology, findings.

 ## Credits
 A big thanks to Alexey Grigorev and the [DataTalks.Club](https://github.com/DataTalksClub) for the LLM Zoomcamp course, which made this project possible! :smiley:

+## Contact info for peers
+* For any questions regarding peer review, please reach out to me on [DataTalks.Club](https://github.com/DataTalksClub) user "Vivien S.".
+* Alternatively, you can create a new issue under [Issues](https://github.com/viviensiu/LLM-project/issues).